thejsway/thejsway/manuscript/chapter03.md

 ### "Not" operator

-There's another operator for when you know what you don't want: the not operator!
+There's another operator for when you know what you don’t want: the not operator!
 You'll use a `!` for this.

 ```js
 if (!(number > 100)) {